 And in the racing world, professionally surveyed half-marathon routes of 13.1 miles are called too short by people wearing GPS enabled devices.
 Some people less politely and less friendly, but still firmly, write the race directors and complain that the race course is 13.9 miles or even 14.2 miles.
-Some racers even are LESS polite. :O Why?
+Some racers even are LESS polite and sued the race director. :O Why?
 Because their GPS enabled devices report higher mileage than what is on the race course.
 What is going on here?

 Is mapping software, professionally surveyed courses or established maps less accurate than GPS enabled devices?
 Are people hiking or running more than reported on known trails, routes or races?